prichterich/GPS-Speedreader/README.md

 GPS Speedreader is free to use, and supplied without any warranties.

-The current GPS Speedreader version is 2.2.3 released March 19, 2024.
+The current GPS Speedreader version is 2.2.4 released May 27, 2024.

 ## Downloads